Birds Canada and WildResearch are excited to announce our new BC Marsh Monitoring Program!

 Northern Pacific Tree Frog (Pseudacris regilla) Photo: Graham Sorenson

-If you’re someone who is willing to go outside and get your boots dirty to contribute to the conservation of our precious wetlands, then don’t hesitate to join us!
-We are currently recruiting volunteers in the Lower Mainland, but aim to expand to other parts of BC in the years ahead.
+If you’re someone who is willing to go outside and get your boots dirty to contribute to the conservation of precious wetlands, then don’t hesitate to join us!
+We are currently seeking volunteers in the Lower Mainland, but plan to expand to other parts of BC in the years ahead.
 If you’d like to get involved in the Lower Mainland, please let us know by sending an email to bcmmp AT wildresearch.ca.
 The first surveys are scheduled to start in March 2021.